ydata-ch/ydata-ch/docs/guide/getting-started.md

 ---
 # Getting Started

-Welcome to the ydata Netbox Portal!
+Welcome to the ydata Portal!
 This guide will walk you through the first crucial step: connecting the portal to your Netbox instance.

 The connection method depends on how you are accessing the service.
 The portal can operate in two modes: a full-featured, authenticated **Portal** or a streamlined, standalone **Devicesheet** tool.